drigomedeiros/simpleappjs/README.md

 ## Context

-The web development landed on a standard of developing frontend applications running fully on browser, taking over not only DOM events, but also content redering.
-Despite all the upside on this approach and all the amazing frameworks built on top of it, the fact is that HTML redering can be perfectly and efficiently made on the server.
-Of course we don't need fully HTML page redenring and sometimes we need authorization to access some contents.
+The web development landed on a standard of developing frontend applications running fully on browser, taking over not only DOM events, but also content rendering.
+Despite all the upside on this approach and all the amazing frameworks built on top of it, the fact is that HTML rendering can be perfectly and efficiently made on the server.
+Of course we don't need fully HTML page rendering and sometimes we need authorization to access some contents.
 That's when **Simple App** comes in handy.
 It consists on 2 script files and 2 simple HTML pages to handle server requests and insert the content in the page, in the most simple way existent - html + javascript: no bundles, no frameworks, no (except for Mustache) dependencies, only event listeners on anchors and http calls.

 ## How does it work

 The **Simple APP** has the Single Page index.html that is in charge for loading simple.js and load the first content coming from the server into HTML body.
-This first content must be the body template for the whole application and must contain the **Simple Links** and a **HTML element with id "contentRoot"**, where all the subsequents contents will be loaded.
+This first content must be the body template for the whole application and must contain the **Simple Links** and a **HTML element with id "contentRoot"**, where all the subsequent contents will be loaded.

 ### Simple Links